 - July 2013 - Ingleside precinct planning project formally began - led by the Department of Planning and Environment, in collaboration with the former Pittwater Council and Landcom (previously UrbanGrowth, NSW).

 - December 2016 - a Draft Land Use and Infrastructure Strategy and Draft Structure Plan were released for community consultation.

-In 2018, in response to community submissions and to comply with the newly-released Planning for Bush fire Protection 2018, a Bush Fire Risk Assessment was completed which highlighted bush fire concerns.
-This has resulted in a delay of the project, essential to ensure that appropriate planning outcomes are achieved at Ingleside.
+- In 2018, in response to community submissions and complying with the Planning for Bush fire Protection 2018, a Bush Fire Risk Assessment identified bush fire concerns.
+The assessment, while delaying the project, was essential to ensure appropriate planning outcomes are achieved for the precinct.

 - November 2018 -The NSW Government announced that the draft structure plan was withdrawn as it required significant revisions to respond and reflect the identified bush fire risk.

 On 25 May the Department of Planning, Industry and Environment released a draft Ingleside Place Strategy on public exhibition for community feedback.

 This plan significantly reduces the maximum number of new homes proposed due to bushfire risk and includes new safety measures and evacuation plans.

 At the Council meeting on 27 July, Council resolved to reject the draft Place Strategy.
 Council's submission was then forwarded to the Department of Planning, Industry and Environment for their consideration.

 View the BlackAsh Consulting review (Council's bushfire consultant).